astronomer/docs/astro/cli/authenticate-to-clouds.md

     GOOGLE_APPLICATION_CREDENTIALS=/usr/local/airflow/gcloud/application_default_credentials.json
     ```

-When you run Airflow locally, all GCP connections without defined credentials now automatically fall back to your user credentials when connecting to GCP.
+When you run Airflow locally, all GCP connections without defined credentials automatically fall back to your user credentials when connecting to GCP.
+Airflow applies and overrides user credentials for GCP connections in the following order:

+- Mounted user credentials in the `/~/gcloud/` folder
+- Configurations in `gcp_keyfile_dict`
+- An explicit username & password provided in the connection

+For example, if you completed the configuration in this document and then created a new AWS connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.aws/config`.

 </TabItem>
 <TabItem value="azure">